 - Soil conditions

 - Crop rotation patterns

 - Pest control

 In a SHFT situation where food is a commodity that you can’t get at the supermarket anymore, you will wish you knew these skills so you could produce your own food.

 Better to start learning these skills now than when your life actually depends on it!

 2. Raising Animals

-You will get really good at working with wire for all those times you need to make repairs to the fence - a skill which will come in handy if you ever need to string barbed wire around the perimeter of your home for a SHFT defense system.
+You will get really good at working with wire for all those times you need to make repairs to the fence – a skill that will come in handy if you ever need to string barbed wire around the perimeter of your home for a defense system.

 You will get really good at diagnosing and treating animal diseases – a useful skill for when no doctors or medicines are available.